Introduction

 Thanks

-Primarily I’d like to thank I.M.O.G. for playing such an important role in my PWM fan projects (he organized the purchase and international shipping of the San Ace fans for me – top dude!) and for giving me the opportunity to write this article.
+Primarily I’d like to thank I.M.O.G. for playing such an important role in my PWM fan controller projects (he organized the purchase and international shipping of the San Ace fans for me – top dude!) and for giving me the opportunity to write this article.
 I’d also like to thank Brutal-Force for his videos and his thread which inspired me to make a PWM fan controller in the first instance, and resident electronics expert, bing, who freely shared his electronic expertise and offered valuable assistance throughout the learning process.

 - Dave (LennyRhys)